alvin-the-programmer/code-fight-club-sunday-ny/sep/09-07-2019/README.md

   return result_node
 ```

-Finally we can account for when the carry happens on the last node and we need to add an additional node
+Finally we can account for when the carry happens on the last node and we need
-We can add an additional check in our base case
+to add an additional node.
+We can add an additional check in our base case:

 ```python
 if head1 is None and head2 is None: